Skip to main content

 The Chitarra Teramana con Pallottine is a first-course meal of the Abruzzese culinary tradition, originally from the Teramo province.

-Chitarra might sound familiar to you, and it’s actually what you think, a guitar!
-But for us Abruzzesi (from Abruzzo), the chitarra (guitar) is also a tool with strings, which we use to cut hand-made thin spaghetti with a distinctive square shape.
+Chitarra might sound familiar to you, and it’s actually what you think: a guitar!
+But for us Abruzzese (from Abruzzo), the chitarra (guitar) is also a tool with strings, which we use to cut hand-made thin spaghetti with a distinctive square shape.

-What makes it unique, isn’t just the guitar, but also called ‘Maccharunare’ or ‘Carratur’ in the local dialect = the accompanying sauce.
-A tomatoes sauce, prepared with “Pallottine” (very-very tiny meatballs), which enhance the taste of the final meal.
+What makes it unique isn’t just the guitar, but also called ‘Maccharunare’ or ‘Carratur’ in the local dialect = the accompanying sauce.
+A tomato sauce, prepared with “Pallottine” (very tiny meatballs), enhances the final meal’s taste.

 Difficulty: